jakobsen/osl-karaoke/src/songs/fuck-you.md

 I pity the fool that falls in love with you
 (Oh shit, she's a gold digger)
-Well (just thought you should know, nigga)
+Well (just thought you should know)
 Ooh, I've got some news for you
 Yeah, go run and tell your little boyfriend